casperin/babel-plugin-replace-import-source-with-env/README.md

   the `env` variables.
 So in the above, the plugin will expect to be able to find a `process.env.TARGET` that is a string.
 If it doesn't it will use the fallback.
-* `strict`.
-If set to `true` it will not use the fallback, but instead throw an error.
 * `prefix` of the replaced string.
 It's the `.` preceding the env variable.
   Will not be added in case the value to be inserted is an empty string (see below for explanation).